MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

    > [!div class="mx-imgBorder"]
    > ![End with survey](media/create-topic-18.png)

    Then click **Save** to save the conversation path.

 As you design your topic's conversation path, you can use the Test Bot to see how the virtual agent leads the customer through a conversation with the virtual agent.

 ## To test the topic in the Test Bot

-1. To make the topic available to the Test Bot, click **Push to Test** in the upper right corner of the Bot Designer.
+1. To make the topic available to the Test Bot, click **Push to Test** in the upper right corner of the Virtual Agent Designer.

    > [!div class="mx-imgBorder"]
    > ![Push to test](media/create-topic-19.png)